-- REMOVE THE OIL PLUG and install the breather plug in the proper hole.
+- REMOVE THE OIL PLUG and install the breather plug in the proper location.
 Make sure the breather plug is above the level of the oil.
 See Figure 1. - 1.2.2 CHECK THE OIL LEVEL in the gearbox to make sure no oil was lost during shipment.
-Refer to the Section 3.3 Lubricating the Winch.
+See section 3.3 Lubricating the Winch.